 Road Safety World Series cancelled due to coronavirus outbreak

-The Road Safety World Series, featuring cricket greats such as Sachin Tendulkar and Brian Lara, has been cancelled for the time being in view of the rising coronavirus threat in Maharashtra.
-A highly-placed source told PTI that the series has been called off for the safety of the players and the public.
+The Road Safety World Series, featuring cricket greats such as Sachin Tendulkar and Brian Lara, have been cancelled for the time being in view of the rising coronavirus threat in Maharashtra.
+The organisers said the series have been called off for the safety of the players and the public.

+"In the interest of public safety and security, and following the advisory issued by Ministry of Health and Family Welfare, the organising body has unanimously agreed to reschedule the remaining matches of the series to a later date," a media release said.
+"The remaining seven matches in the series will now be played when the situation is conducive to hold public events with large gathering and there are no travel restrictions," the statement added.

+The organisers said they felt it apt not to go ahead with the planned matches as of now to prevent any further scope of large gatherings.
+Indian Legends team skipper Tendulkar said that it was the right step under the circumstance to reschedule the tournament.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)